Aashrit-Garg/Aashrit-Garg/README.md

-# Heyy!
+# Hey!
 I am Aashrit.

 <!--
 **Aashrit-Garg/Aashrit-Garg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.